FbW-WD-22-D01/backend_server04_solution/README.md

 The user will provide a city name when they run the program.
 Your program must use that city name in its request - and print the results into the terminal.

-*BONUS: Statt das Programm im Terminal auszuführen, könnt ihr es auch mit einem Express Webserver verbinden und abhängig von der GET-Route das Wetter im Browser ausgeben!*
+***BONUS: Statt das Programm von Hand im Terminal auszuführen, könnt ihr es auch mit einem Express Webserver verbinden und abhängig von der GET-Route, das Wetter im Browser ausgeben!***

 ### Example